bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 - builds
 - env vars
 - triggers
-summary: 'Environment Variables (Env Vars) consist of a key and a value, as well as optional attributes.
+description: 'Environment Variables (Env Vars) consist of a key and a value, as well as optional attributes.
 They can be defined on the level of apps, Workflows or Steps. '
 menu:
   builds-main: